 Thomas was encouraged by American poet Robert Frost, after they met in 1913, to write poetry and verse.
 He and Helen had moved to Steep, just outside Petersfield, in 1906 where they lived in three different houses around the village.
 Edward drew inspiration to write his poems from the beautiful Hampshire countryside which surrounds Steep.

 The Birthday Walk, held annually in March on the Sunday closest to Edward Thomas’s Birthday, retraces his life and shares collected poems and prose of his work.

 The Birthday Walk

-The 2020 Birthday Walk, which had been rearranged to take place on Sunday 4th October 2020 has been CANCELLED due to the COVID pandemic.
+The 2021 Birthday Walk, which would normally take place in March has been postponed due to the COVID pandemic.

-If you are a member and do not currently receive information and updates by email it would greatly help the finances of the organisation if you would agree to do so.
+If you are a member and would like to receive information and updates by email it is a requirement of current Data Protection legislation that you agree to do so.
 There is a link to the consent form here.

 Thank you for your continued support of the Fellowship.